ryan-l-robinson/tech.ryanrobinson.ca/README.md

 Theme:

 - Add the title attribute to tags in the sidebar block as well.
-- Add the series to the posts list, since I am not putting the series title into the page title most of the time.
-Or I could always prepend the title with the series if there is one?
 - Pagination is too big for small screens.
 I either need less items showing always, or I need to implement JavaScript to show less only on smaller screens.
 - Should images in posts always be centered?
 - When I add an image using FrontMatter, it adds to a bad path, not relative to the post.
 Is that avoidable?